swiftlang/swift-evolution/proposals/0182-newline-escape-in-strings.md

 }
 ```

-Another counter-argument is that further proposals might come up to fix this problem by introducing indentation stripping to single-line strings, muddying the distinction between single and multi-line strings.
+Another argument against it is that lines that are sufficiently long and/or complex could use
+multi-line string literals with newline escaping, so there is no need to include them in single
+quoted strings.

+A counter-argument is that it is important to keep single and triple quoted strings consistent
+with each other.